nobosx/GRA/readme.md

 If you want to run attacks on the ImageNet dataset, please first download the compressed  dataset file `imagenet.zip` from https://drive.google.com/file/d/1TI-Hp97pRCGANPTfr7kh2h56XbCvfS2z/view?usp=sharing and unzip it into the folder `./data`.

 We provide the attack records  of these attack experiments obtained on our environment.
-You can download the compressed zip file `attack_records.zip` from https://drive.google.com/file/d/1UfeyBpC54_U7m5tP6yjCH2Zpv_0Z1NuV/view?usp=sharing and unzip it into the root folder of this repository.
+You can download the compressed zip file `logs.zip` from https://drive.google.com/file/d/1iMdgbIc7le6JUSZ_KjXuPIkUILsqAgp9/view?usp=sharing and unzip it into the root folder of this repository.
 Once it is done, you can run the script `./analyze_results.py` to analyze the results.